Walt Mason: Early journalism

 A weekly paper began publishing original poems by Walt Mason during October 1884.
-Mason wrote a series called "Poems in Paranthesis" during October and November 1884 for The Frankfort Bee, one appearing each week.
+Mason wrote a series called "Poems in Paranthesis[sic]" during October and November 1884 for The Frankfort Bee, one appearing each week.
 The editors indicated that besides writing poetry in his spare time, Mason was also a cartoonist.
 These poems were in trochaic pentameter, with the ending of every other line rhyming; Mason hadn't yet created the "prose poem" style for which he would later become famous.
 Mason's remuneration from The Frankfort Bee, if any, isn't known.
 Through December 1884 Mason submitted both poems and prose pieces to The Frankfort Bee.
 One of the latter, Riding a Texas Pony, was picked up and reprinted by other newspapers, including The Leavenworth Times.

 Later legend had it that Mason had submitted a poem to Col. Dan Anthony, editor of The Leavenworth Times, received $5 for it, and immediately went to work for the paper as a reporter at $8 a week.
 During February 1885, the newspaper started running a serialized straight prose work by Mason called Rough Times, a humorous account of life in a boarding house.
 The Frankfort Bee reported in February that Mason was on the staff of The Leavenworth Times, and by early March was its telegraph editor.